toopay/gas-orm/README.markdown

 - Validation and auto-mapping input collection, with minimal setup.
 - Hooks points, to control over your model.
 - Extensions, to share your common function/library across your model.
+- Per-request caching
-- Transaction, cache, and other CI AR goodness.
+- Transaction and other CI AR goodness.

 ## Planned Features